Terms and Conditions

 A 20% non-refundable deposit is required to confirm your booking.
 No bookings will be guaranteed until a deposit has been received and availability on dates requested has been confirmed by us.

 For all experiences, final balance of payment is due 60 days prior to departure.
-If a booking is made 30 days or less from the date of charter, full payment is due at the time of the booking.
+If a booking is made 60 days or less from the date of charter, full payment is due at the time of the booking.

-Payment is available by Bank Transfer or Credit Card.
+Payment is available by bank transfer, debit card or credit card.
 We accept Visa, Mastercard & Amex.
-There is a credit card surcharge of 1.55% for all credit card payments for our charters.
+There is a surcharge of 1.55% for all credit card payments.

 Cancellation by Guest

 • If your booking is cancelled less than 60 days (for Port Davey expedition cruises only) or 30 days (for all other cruises) prior to departure to departure Tasmanian Boat Charters shall retain the full charter fee paid.

 • If a booking is cancelled more than 60 days (for Port Davey expedition cruises only) or 30 days (for all other cruises) prior to departure the deposit paid is non-refundable but transferable to another charter date within 18 months of original dates.

 • The date of cancellation is the date Tasmanian Boat Charters receives written notice of cancellation.

 • Cancellation also applies if guests fail to show at the arranged venue for departure.
 Tasmanian Boat Charters will retain the full charter fee paid.

 • No refund will be paid if guests choose, for whatever reason, to leave the charter after it has commenced, including (without limitation) for reasons of bereavement, injury or illness.

 Cancellation by Tasmanian Boat Charters